-The Vice President for Student Services (VPSA) is the administrator responsible for ensuring completion of a biennial review of the DAAP Program and the associated report.
+The Vice President of College Experience is the administrator responsible for ensuring completion of a biennial review of the DAAP Program and the associated report.
 The Dean of Student Success, Director of Student Engagement, Director of Residence Life, and Director of Campus Safety and Security also have supporting responsibilities related to the biennial review, the report, and the delivery of program services and components.

 While the above positions have the duty for ensuring completion of the biennial review and associated report, the University utilizes existing campus taskforces to assist in these efforts.
 Involving campus departments and employees beyond the responsible positions helps ensure representatives with direct connection to and knowledge of the DAAP program and its impact on the campus contribute to adequate assessment and appropriate program improvements.
-The biennial report is supported by campus employees across multiple departments and disciplines, including the President's Office, Institutional Research, Student Success, Mental Health Services, Student Health Services, Disability Services, Residence Life, Admissions, Campus Safety, and Information Technology.
+The biennial report is supported by campus employees across multiple departments and disciplines, including the President's Office, Institutional Research, Student Success, Health and Wellness Center, Disability Services, Residence Life, Admissions, Campus Safety, and Information Technology.